chueyng/onlineStore/README.md

 - Sylvain "the Refugee"

 ## Problem
-Being able to build a Backbone online shop to challenge ourselves...
+Create a fluid online shop to make faster online shopping

 ## Solution
-Using Backbone local storage for the Cart and Stripe for the payment.
+Being able to build a Backbone online shop to challenge ourselves...

 ## Features
 - User authentication and authorisation